carrollh/Scripts/README.md

-# DKPwrShellScripts
+# General Script Repo
-Repo housing PS test scripts in progress.
+Repo housing random helper and test scripts, mostly in progress / just enough to work as needed.